-Samuel Dahlin is the owner of Rising Sun Accounting, he started the firm in 2015; and now works as manager, accountant, and 990 specialist.
+Samuel Dahlin founded Rising Sun Accounting in 2015; and now works as manager, accountant, and 990 specialist.
 He has a passion for helping bridge the gap between non-profits and their finances by bringing stability to accounting & bookkeeping processes; so staff can focus on their organization.
 He also enjoys completing IRS Form 990s, as it gives a chance to summarize an organization's annual financial and program activities.

-Samuel lived in Seattle for 10 years, then moved to Boise, ID for his wife's work.
+Samuel lived in Seattle for 10 years, and moved to Boise, ID for his wife's work in 2021.
 Samuel has a B.A. in Global Development Studies from Seattle Pacific University and certificates in Bookkeeping and Non-Profit Management from North Seattle College.
 He got his start in non-profit accounting at Seattle Amistad School in 2014 and grew Rising Sun Accounting from there.

 In his free time, Samuel enjoys being outdoors with family, Christie & Jedidiah.
-They enjoy a variety of activities that include hiking, backpacking, cross country skiing and paddle-boarding (although they're just starting to introduce Jedidiah to these).
+They enjoy a variety of activities that include hiking, camping, and cross country skiing.
 All scenery photos on this website are taken by Samuel.

 Amy moved to Seattle from Texas with her husband after graduating from Texas A&M. She spent 20 years working for a national security and communication company as a regional manager.
 For 5 years she also worked in a bookkeeping role at a local faith-based organization.
 In 2007, she helped to establish a weekly feeding program in Ballard, focused on providing a safe place for the homeless and needy in the community.
 She is still very active in this program.
 She began working with Rising Sun Accounting in 2018.